minio/docs/source/reference/minio-mc/mc-cp.rst

 Recursively Copy Objects to S3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd-option:`mc cp recursive` to recursively copy objects to an
+Use :mc-cmd:`mc cp --recursive` to recursively copy objects to an
 S3-compatible host:

 .. tab-set::